“Of course combining elfsong and The Word is a bad idea. Which is why we should be the ones to try it first.”

 A novel approach to magic might be just the thing to help Third-Order Wizard Nicodemus Ordwell surpass Corbello, the most famous warding wizard in Word history.
 But for his reluctant apprentice, disgraced elven Prince Elorhyn Tanrys, it’s a life-or-death situation.

 In order to convince the no-nonsense Order of the Word to allow them to experiment, they must promise to use their uniquely qualified skills to resolve occasional magical mishaps.
-Botched rituals, escaped creatures, stolen artifacts, and malfunctioning wards are only a few of the obstacles that distract them from their experiments.
-As Ordwell dreams of reshaping the future, Elorhyn simply wants to ensure there still is one.
+Botched rituals, escaped creatures, stolen artifacts, malfunctioning wards, and sabotage are only a few of the obstacles that distract them from their experiments.

 Fantasy X-Files Meets Better Call Saul